brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 rescale(sp500, cpi) - reg(date)
 ```

-To prepare this preprocessor for FastScore, we'll need to write an R script that
+To prepare this preprocessor for ModelOp Center, we'll need to write an R script that
 can accept asynchronous, heterogeneous inputs from two input streams.
 Fortunately,
-FastScore provides abstractions for multiple streams that make this easy.
+ModelOp Center provides abstractions for multiple streams that make this easy.
 When
 defining an `action` function, just include the `slot` argument in the function
-signature, and then FastScore will automatically supply the slot number (a numeric
+signature, and then ModelOp Center will automatically supply the slot number (a numeric
 identifier of the input stream) along with the input data:

 ```R